Still Game: ReceptionStill Game has received acclaim from audiences and critics and is considered a cultural phenomenon in its native Scotland. Referring to the fifth series' finale, Scottish tabloid newspaper the Daily Record heralded for Still Game to be added to the ranks of the "greatest sitcoms ever". They called the episode "classic comedy" and said it was "a perfect mix of empathetic friendship, laugh-out-loud gags, real feeling in the acting and genuine warmth and chemistry between the characters". The Daily Record also reported that Still Game had higher ratings than rival comedies The Catherine Tate Show and Steve Coogan's Saxondale with 300,000 and 700,000 more viewers respectively. Creator and star Ford Kiernan said of the ratings: "I am absolutely delighted. The figures have gradually increased – episode after episode." TV Today praised the show for being "refreshing" in the age of dying sitcoms. It said the show was funny in a "straight down the line way". Ahead of its finale in 2019, Megan Wallace of The Guardian deemed it "Scotland's best-loved sitcom." The show has won awards in both the 2004 and 2005 BAFTA Scotland awards and was named as the winner in the Best Broadcast category at the 2004 Glenfiddich Spirit of Scotland Awards. In 2006, the show was once again nominated for a BAFTA Scotland award for the "Most Popular Television" category, beating contenders including Rebus and Taggart. Paul Riley, who plays Winston, was also awarded for his role in the show.Still Game has attracted celebrity attention; in addition to many Scottish celebrities (including Robbie Coltrane, Sylvester McCoy, Lorraine Kelly, Amy Macdonald and Billy Boyd) making cameo appearances in the show, Foo Fighters frontman Dave Grohl and actors Sean Connery and Bill Nighy are reported to be fans. Nighy has even cited the programme as inspiration for his Scottish accent in the role of Davy Jones in the Pirates of the Caribbean film series.

+However, praise for the series has not been ubiquitous.
+It was criticised for its "reliance on expletives" by Teddy Jamieson, television critic for The Herald.
+He also commented that the sitcom "paints [Scotland] in broad strokes", through its use of stereotypes.

-The series revival in 2016 received some negative reviews.
-Julie McDowall, writing for The National, said of the first episode "You're going to hate me for saying this.
+The series revival from 2016 to 2019 was also met with some negative reviews; Julie McDowall, writing for The National, said of the first episode "You're going to hate me for saying this.
 I already hate myself for even daring to hold these thoughts, but I need to be honest with you: this was a disappointment."
 She later said of the series, "I fear this once brilliant sitcom is turning into Mrs. Brown's Boys.
-Just like an auld yin in The Clansman, its teeth have been removed and it’s gumsy and ineffectual and a bit of a bore."
+Just like an auld yin in The Clansman, its teeth have been removed and it's gumsy and ineffectual and a bit of a bore."
 A review in Chortle said "I suspect a lot of new viewers will wonder what all the fuss is about, as this episode seems clunky and dated," going on to say "in truth no one here appears to be a great actor" and that "it seems to be a little crudely edited, too, with the timing of cutaways off the pace.
-And when you start to notice things like that, it’s got to be a sign that something’s wrong."
+And when you start to notice things like that, it's got to be a sign that something's wrong."